TotallyFine/learndir/readme.txt

-git is a free software
+git is a free software and now it is edited by me.